ecadlabs/signatory/docs/azure.md

 *PROCEED WITH CAUTION*.
 We recommend to use this approach only for testing.

 To generate a new key in the HSM, you use the command below.
-You can choose to type of Tezos address by specifing the curve to use.
+You can choose to type of Tezos address by specifying the curve to use.

 * `--curve P-256` will generate a `tz3` address
 * `--curve P-256K` will generate a `tz2` address